DockYard/ember-service-worker/docs/_documentation/configuration.md

 You can read more about ServiceWorker scope on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#Enter_service_workers).

+If you use the `serviceWorkerScope` option, you may also need to set `Service-Worker-Allowed` the HTTP header on the server.

 ### Disabling the Service Worker

 If you like to run or build your app without the Service Worker functionality